-- Faculty and students appointed to a President’s standing committee, a Faculty Senate committee, or any other WSU committee with a “need to know” based upon official University duties or concerns.
+- Faculty and students appointed to a President’s standing committee, a Faculty Senate committee, or any other WSU committee with a legitimate educational interest based upon official University duties or concerns.

 Use of student records is such cases is strictly limited to the performance of official University responsibilities.
 (WAC 504-21-050(a))

 Employee access to secured online student education records requires approval by appropriate administrators and completion of privacy training (see BPPM 85.33).

 Education records may be used for legitimate academic research; provided that:

 - The procedures utilized and the reported findings do not violate the student’s confidence.

 - Students’ names are not be included in the study or in any way linked with the data.

 - Case histories and case records are sufficiently disguised to prevent identification of the individuals involved.

 - The student’s written permission is obtained where individual identification occurs.

 - Researchers comply with the policies and procedures included in BPPM 45.50 regarding human subjects.